Digitalosopher

 noun (plural: Digitalosophers)

-Etymology: From Digitalosophy (digital + philosophy), the English-language evolution of the term Digitalogia, a discipline originally coined by Gabriele Gobbo.
+Etymology: From Digitalosophy (digital + philosophy), the English-language evolution of the term Digitalogia, a discipline originally first systematically defined by Gabriele Gobbo in 2025.
 The suffix follows the pattern of philosopher, anthroposopher.

-A professional figure who studies and practices Digitalosophy: the philosophy of conscious living in the digital age.
+1. A professional figure who studies and practices Digitalosophy: the philosophical framework for critical thinking in the digital age.

 Professional Note: The Digitalosopher is not a medical or strictly academic figure, but represents a new cultural and cross-disciplinary profession.
 They operate as educators, researchers, and critical guides in contemporary digital culture.